Skip to Content

 The old-fashioned, colorful homes make for fantastic photo opportunities, and nobody will believe you when you tell them that they were taken in a huge city like Athens.

-RELATED: Trips to Greece almost always include visiting the islands – take a peek at our Greek Island Hopping Guide to start planning your own ‘Mamma Mia’ moment!
+RELATED: Trips to Greece almost always include visiting the islands – take a peek at our Greek Island Hopping Guide or our 7-Day Athens Mykonos Santorini Itinerary to start planning your own ‘Mamma Mia’ moment!

 Monastiraki